gkarthik333/TATA_Data-Visualization_Internship/README.md

 ✅ Here's what I discovered:

-✤ Task 1- Framing Buisness Scenarios
+✤ Task 1 - Framing Business Scenarios
-I was provided with a dataset from an "online retail store Data" and learned how to analyze the data and frame impactful questions for the CEO and CMO.
-This exercise enhanced my data analysis and question formulation skills.
+Provided with an "online retail store" dataset, I focused on analyzing its contents to anticipate strategic concerns.
+This involved developing and framing impactful, data-driven questions specifically tailored for a CEO and a CMO.
+This exercise significantly enhanced my ability to connect raw data with high-level business objectives and formulate precise inquiries to guide further analysis.

 ✤ Task 2- Choosing the Right Visuals
 Through multiple-choice questions, I gained knowledge on selecting appropriate graphs and charts that effectively represent data.
 This helped me understand the importance of visualizing data accurately.